September 14th - October 1st, 2020

 Monday, September 21 (B, L, D)

-A late morning charter, and we’re off to Swakopmund.
-Enjoy more incredible aerial scenery!
+A late morning charter takes us to Swakopmund—time for more incredible aerial scenery!
 We’ll check into the hotel upon arrival, get some lunch, and then you’re free to explore the town’s palm-lined streets and chat and barter with the locals.
 Mid-afternoon, we’ll meet up and head toward Walvis Bay Lagoon, one of the most important wetlands in Africa.
 Walvis Bay is a protected area, a hibernation area for thousands of migratory birds.
 We’re especially interested in photographing the radiantly pink greater flamingos whose flocks often inundate the lagoon.
 A variety of marine life such as dolphins and fur seals are also commonly seen here.
 Dinner and wine tasting at the hotel tonight.
-Overnight 3 nights at Strand Hotel Swakopmund
+Overnight for three nights at Strand Hotel Swakopmund

 Tuesday, September 22 – Wednesday, September 23 (B)